gamedevpreneur/website/GDP/md/csharp-for-js-devs.md

 BossRabbit bossRabbit = (BossRabbit)rabbit;
 ```

-It’s because you cannot sure your `Rabbit` reference indicates a `BossRabbit` object.
+It’s because you cannot be sure your `Rabbit` reference indicates a `BossRabbit` object.
 So, compiler wants to be sure that it’s really a `BossRabbit` object.

 Some people call this as 'IS-A' relation.
 Because `BossRabbit` is a `Rabbit`.